By NewBeauty Editors |

 Injectable fillers are a rapidly expanding approach to treating facial aging (such as nasolabial folds) and firmly established wrinkles.
 Fillers restore volume and can add structure depending on the type of filler used and the depth of the dermal injection.
-All of these injectable fillers carry some risk of bruising, lumpiness, redness, product specific adverse reactions and in rare cases local infections.
+All hyaluronic acid fillers carry some risk of bruising, lumpiness, redness, product specific adverse reactions and in rare cases local infections.

-Levels of hyaluronic acid decline with age due to exposure to free radicals, and women over 50 are estimated to have half the hyaluronic acid they had in their youth.
+Our natural levels of hyaluronic acid decline with age due to exposure to free radicals and the aging process in general, and women over 50 are estimated to have half the hyaluronic acid they had in their youth.
 With the ability to hold up to 100 times its own weight in water, hyaluronic acid (a sugar found naturally in human skin) is responsible for retaining moisture in the skin.
 Hyaluronic acid binds to water similar to the way a sponge absorbs water.
 Because of this, it hydrates the skin in the treated region.
 Hyaluronic acid fills the space between collagen and elastin fibers, enhancing the skin’s plumpness.